 How to draw BPMN diagrams

-Before you start your BPMN diagram, you will want to define the scope of the process you are diagramming.
+Before you start your BPMN diagram, define the scope of the process you are diagramming.
 This important step will determine the level of detail you should include.
 High-level diagrams should be general and leverage subprocesses and additional documentation to go further into detail.

 Once you have clearly articulated your scope, it’s time to open a Lucidchart document and start dragging and dropping shapes onto the canvas.
-If you don’t have an account with Lucidchart, you can set one up for free right now.
+If you don’t have a Lucidchart account, you can set one up for free right now.

 Your first shape should be a start event.
 Because you know that your diagram will end with an end event, you can drag one of those onto the canvas as well.
 I’ve colored mine green and red.
 Even without the color coding, you can tell the difference between the start and end events because of the thickness of their borders.
 Standard notation for events requires a thin border for start events, a thick border for end events, and a double circle border for intermediate events.